 MAXINE WILLIAMS – Numbers Only Take Us So Far

-Maxine Williams is the Global Chief Diversity Officer at Facebook and her article challenges people analytics teams to look beyond the traditional minimum confident and push themselves to look beyond the limited hard data.
+Maxine Williams is the Global Chief Diversity Officer at Facebook and her article challenges people analytics teams to look beyond the traditional minimum confident n and push themselves to look beyond the limited hard data.

 BRIAN RICHMOND - What Is Workplace Inclusion and Can You Measure It?